Irregular plurals in English

-Cast your eyes over the headline above: which of the three plurals of bacterium is the correct one?
-Read on, I’ll enlighten you soon…
+Bacterias, bacteriae, bacterium: which of the three plurals of bacterium is the correct one?
+Read on, I’ll enlighten you soon as to the correct irregular plural.

 Are you already awarding yourself a pat on the back for knowing the right answer?
 With English spelling and grammar setting a fair few traps for the unwary, it’s a reason for a heartfelt ‘phew’ of relief that many plurals of nouns are straightforward to form.
 In most cases, all you need to do is to tack an ‘s’ on to the end of the singular: